|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This old-fashioned green tomato mincemeat recipe combines the flavors of green tomatoes, spices, candied peels, raisins, apples, currants, and spices.
-It's perfect for canning and storing.
+This green tomato mincemeat is vegetarian and vegan and is perfect for canning and storing in the freezer.
+This recipe is a great way to use up the abundance of green tomatoes from the garden to make a delicious sweet treat.

-Combine all ingredients in a large heavy pan.
+Combine all ingredients—green tomatoes, apples, raisins, currants, candied citron or peel, cinnamon, allspice, cloves, salt, brown sugar, vinegar, and lemon juice—in a large heavy pan.
 (Omit cloves if you plan to freeze the mincemeat.)

 Process in a boiling water bath for 20 minutes.
 Store in a cool dry place.